paszu/3DSRepo/Decrypt9-(Browser).md

 1. Create a folder named `files9` on the root of your SD card if it does not already exist
 2. Copy `Launcher.dat` and `Decrypt9WIP.dat` from the Decrypt9WIP zip to the root of your SD card
 3. Copy the 9.2.0 ctrtransfer image to the `/files9/` folder on your SD card
-4. Eject your SD card and put it back in your 3DS
+4. Reinsert your SD card into your 3DS
 5. Open the browser and go to one of the following URLs on your 3DS
     + `https://dukesrg.github.io/?Decrypt9WIP.dat`
     + `http://go.gateway-3ds.com/`